Tarrke/factorio-clock/README.md

 * add a timer button
 * When timer is below X% total time color in orange
-* When timer is below 1 minute color in red
+* When timer is below Y% total time color in red
 * The timer can be disabled with an option
 * Middle click on the main button enables/disables timer/chronometer